masnagam/docker-csc2fa-http-proxy/README.md

 ## Cisco Secure Client

-Copy an archive file of [Cisco Secure Client 5] to use in this folder as `package.tar.gz`.
+Copy an archive file of [Cisco Secure Client 5] in this folder as `package.tar.gz`.
 It must contains the following scripts:

 * `<dir>/vpn/vpn_install.sh`